UCLA Policy 136 : Reporting Child Abuse and Neglect

 Child Abuse or Neglect refers to any of the following:

 - Physical injury of a Child inflicted by other than accidental means, but does not include “mutual affray” (e.g., fist fights) between minors;

 - Sexual abuse, meaning sexual assault or sexual exploitation of a Child;

 - Neglect, meaning negligent treatment, unjustified lack of treatment, or maltreatment of a Child by a person responsible for the Child’s welfare under circumstances indicating harm or threatened harm to the Child’s health or welfare;

-- Willful harming, injuring or endangering a Child, meaning a situation in which any person inflicts, or willfully causes or permits a Child to suffer unjustifiable physical pain or mental suffering, or causes or permits a Child to be placed in a situation in which the Child or Child’s health is endangered; or
+- Willful harm, injury, or endangerment of a Child, meaning a situation in which any person inflicts, or willfully causes or permits a Child to suffer, unjustifiable physical pain or mental suffering, or causes or permits a Child to be placed in a situation in which the Child or Child’s health is endangered; or

 - Unlawful corporal punishment or injury willfully inflicted on a Child resulting in a traumatic condition.

 For detailed definitions of what conduct might meet the definition of abuse or neglect under CANRA, see California Penal Code §11165.1-11165.6 (https://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?lawCode=PEN&division=&title=1.&part=4.&chapter=2.&article=2.5#:~:text=11165.1.,as%20defined%20by%20the%20following%3A&text=(2)%20Sexual%20contact%20between%20the,or%20tongue%20of%20another%20person.)).

 Employee is any individual who receives compensation through the University’s payroll system or holds a UCLA academic appointment.